kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 As of recently, it is predicted that JPM Coin could be handling as much as $10 billion in daily transactions within the next year or two, according to Umar Farooq, head of the bank's Global Head of Financial Institution Payments.
 Overall, JPMorgan's digital token JPM Coin now handles $1 billion worth of transactions daily according to Global Head of Payments, Takis Georgakopoulos.

 # Recommendations

 ## Recommendation #1: Create Onyx for External Users

 ## Benefits:

-1. Possibly increase profits like Glaxy, Riot, and Silvergate whom participate externally which is probably why they are performing better than Onyx.
+1. Possibly increase profits like Galaxy, Riot, and Silvergate whom participate externally which is probably why they are performing better than Onyx.
-2. Branching out to other banks or institutions in the long run can fund alot more projects J.P.M wants to venture into without using their own cashflow because in return these companies will be charged a fee or royalties for using Onyx.
+2. Branching out to other banks or institutions in the long run can fund a lot more projects J.P.M wants to venture into without using their own cashflow because in return these companies will be charged a fee or royalties for using Onyx.

 ## Technologies for Additional Services:

 1. Python

 Python will be able to create multiple outcomes for multiple markets in the world not just in the banking business.
-Python can make create a snipet for other companies prior to them venturing into a possible deal with other companies or markets.
+Python can make create a snippet for other companies prior to them venturing into a possible deal with other companies or markets.
 Lastly, no matter what industry outcomes can be generated and updated even as new industries arrive in the market.

-2. BlockChain
+2. Blockchain

-Continuing to use Blockchain technology as Onys is using now internally will provide the same results as mentioned just as a larger scale into mutiple markets.
+Continuing to use Blockchain technology as Onyx is using now internally will provide the same results as mentioned just as a larger scale into multiple markets.

 4. Extension of Onyx

 It is also recommended that J.P.M make a different branch in Onyx solely for external financial transactions so their customers and businesses will not be compromised.

-## Recomendation #2: Create Onyx for Mergers & Aquisitions
+## Recommendation #2: Create Onyx for Mergers & Acquisitions

 ## Benefits:

-1. Facilite even more business in selling/buying/merging businesses.
+1. Facilitate even more business in selling/buying/merging businesses.
-2. Possibly eliminate discrepencies when evaluating a company.
+2. Possibly eliminate discrepancies when evaluating a company.
 3. Possibly eliminate monopolies.

 ## Technologies for Additional Services: